lablup/backend.ai/docs/common-api/objects.rst

    * - ``cost.automatic``
      - ``bool``
      - If set ``true``, enables automatic cost optimization (BETA).
-       With supported kernel types, it automatically suspends or resize the kernel sessions not to exceed the configured cost limit per day.
+       With supported kernel types, it automatically suspends or resize the sessions not to exceed the configured cost limit per day.
        (default: ``false``)
    * - ``cost.dailyLimit``
      - ``str``